MicrosoftDocs/windows-powershell-docs/docset/windows/clusterawareupdating/Invoke-CauRun.md

 ```

 ### -StopOnPluginFailure
-Indicates that if a failure occurs during the application of updates on a node by any plug-in, subsequent updates on the node that are coordinated by the remaining plug-ins are stopped when multiple plug-ins are used during an Updating Run.
+Indicates that if a failure occurs during the application of updates on a node by any plug-in, subsequent updates on the node that are coordinated by the remaining plug-ins are stopped when multiple plug-ins are used during an updating run.
 By default, a failure by one plug-in does not affect the application of updates on a node by other plug-ins.

 The parameter is valid only when multiple plug-ins are specified for the *CauPluginName* parameter.